Last updated on December 7th, 2023 at 08:26 pm

 3 / Maintain products well

 Whatever appliances you have currently, follow best practices to make them last longer and maintain them in good condition.
 Good maintenance goes a long way in lengthening the lifespan of any appliance.
+And use energy saving power strips when you need to!

 If you need to repair an appliance, try to find a repairman who will help you fix the issue instead of throwing up his hands and telling you to toss out the old one and buy a new (“the latest model”) one.
 You could even pick up basic skills (and spare parts) from resources such as Family Handyman and Repair Clinic.